debinqiu/ML_Course/Week_2/RandomForestAssignment.md

 dependents              0.021698
 dtype: float64
 ```
 Similar to the study in R code, we finally run random forest with different number of decision trees.
-The results show that we obtain 76% accuracy when the number of trees is 850 or 250.
+The results show that we obtain the highest 76% accuracy when the number of trees is 850 or 250.
 We would definitely choose 250 due to less computation time.
 ```python
 >>> pd.Series(accuracy, index = ntree).sort_values(ascending = False)
 Out[43]: